Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 ### Login methods versus the new credentials

 Besides credentials, `@azure/ms-rest-nodeauth` also exposes methods that authenticate before returning the authenticated credential (and the list of subscriptions available for the authenticated account).
-These methods are prefixed by `loginWith` or end in `Login`, like `loginWithServicePrincipalSecretWithAuthResponse` or `interactiveLogin`.
-The `@azure/identity` package does not expose equivalent methods.
-Our HTTP pipelines will manage the authentication, including the caching and refreshing of tokens internally, so developers would only pass the credential to the constructor of one of our clients, and then continue focusing mainly on calling the client methods, as follows:
+These methods are prefixed with `loginWith` or suffixed with `Login`.
+For example, `loginWithServicePrincipalSecretWithAuthResponse` or `interactiveLogin`.
+The `@azure/identity` package doesn't expose equivalent methods.
+Our HTTP pipelines will manage the authentication, including the caching and refreshing of tokens internally.
+Developers only pass the credential to the constructor of a client, and then continue focusing mainly on calling the client methods.
+For example:

 ```ts
 const { DefaultAzureCredential } = require("@azure/identity");